Connect Your Health Records to Apple Health

 When you first open the Sicura app, it will guide you through the process of connecting Apple Health to your healthcare providers and sharing your health records with Sicura.

-But if you miss this step, you can complete this process at any time by opening the Sicura app, going to the HELP menu (tap More on the Dashboard bottom menu), and tapping “Connect to Apple Health” or “Update Health Record” in the section “Clinical Records”.
+If you cannot connect at first try, you can do so later by opening the Sicura app, going to the HELP menu (tap More on the Dashboard bottom menu), and tapping “Open Apple Health” or “Update Health Record” in the section “Clinical Records”.
+Then follow the same steps as above.

-Once your health records are connected to Apple Health, Sicura can securely analyze these records on your device.
+Once your medical records are connected to Apple Health, Sicura can securely analyze these records on your device

 Which Healthcare Providers Support Apple Health Records?

 A growing list of clinics, hospitals, pathology providers, and specialist systems support Apple Health Records.
-This is a partial list which is continuously updated [https://institutions.healthrecords.apple.com/].
+This is a list which is continuously updated by Apple.

 Please check the Apple Health app for all current participating institutions.